BitterrDoes/Bitters-Balatro-Mod-Manager/README.md

 - *a play button....*
 - uuh....
 - i mean the text for the window has some flavor text I guess

+## Planned

+- Mod packs!
+- finding and downloading mods from the mod manager
+- listening to the community